deniel980/data-engineering-streaming-pipeline/README.md

 ---

-## 4. Verifying the Result in MongoDB
+## 4. Verifying the Result in MongoDB (let the service run for 30-90 seconds)

 ### 4.1 Open MongoDB Shell